-Eldepryl® and Selgene® are taken twice a day with the second dose no later than noon, otherwise sleep disturbances may occur.
+Eldepryl® – taken twice a day with the second dose no later than noon, otherwise sleep disturbances may occur.

 Drug interactions may occur with these medications.
-Pethidine® and some forms of antidepressants must be treated with caution.
+Pethidine® and some forms of antidepressants should be treated with caution.
 It is essential to discuss this with your treating specialist.

-Prior to the development of levodopa, anticholinergics were the only treatment option available.
+Prior to the development of dopaminergic replacement therapy, anticholinergic therapy was the only treatment option available.
 Anticholinergics correct the imbalance between dopamine and acetylcholine.
 They are useful in the treatment of tremor.